-Supergiant Control ships with a built-in App Store that dramatically simplifies deployment of applications in your Kubernetes clusters and managing Helm repositories.
-Under the hood, SG App Store pulls Helm charts from the repositories users have added and displays them in filterable lists.
+Supergiant Control 2.0.0 Beta ships with a built-in “Catalog” that dramatically simplifies deployment of applications in your Kubernetes clusters and managing Helm repositories.
+Under the hood, SG Catalog pulls Helm charts from the repositories users have added and displays them in filterable lists.
 Each application contains human-readable installation and usage instructions, metadata and a set of actions.
 Users can configure a Helm chart using YAML configuration files directly from their browser.
 Or, they can do a one-click installation of Supergiant-approved charts that do not require any configuration at all.
-In this tutorial, we’ll demonstrate how to deploy applications from the App Store, manage them, and add/remove new repositories to/from the App Store.
+In this tutorial, we’ll demonstrate how to deploy applications from the Catalog, manage them, and add/remove new repositories to/from the Catalog.

 To complete examples in this tutorial you’ll need the following prerequisites.

-Users can access the SG App Store in two different ways.
+Users can access the SG Catalog in two different ways.

-(2) Alternatively, you can use the Apps link in the top navigation menu on your Home Page.
+(2) Alternatively, you can use the Catalog link in the top navigation menu on your Home Page.

-Right now, we have two Helm repositories in the App Store: Supergiant and Stable.
+Right now, we have two Helm repositories in the Catalog: Supergiant and Stable.
 Supergiant repo contains Supergiant-approved Helm charts, and the Stable repo includes Kubernetes-curated Helm charts.

 The main difference between Supergiant and Stable repos is that Supergiant will be eventually populated with one-click deployable apps fully approved and managed by Supergiant.
 They won’t require configuration, and the installation will be super easy.